 - Elite presence of defenders

-- Ultimate utility player, can throw passes with accuracy, catch out of the backfield, and solid running ability out of the back field.
+- Ultimate utility player, can catch passes with high success, and solid running ability out of the back field.

 - Not a traditional NFL style running back, durability may be an issue.